csulbying/web-app-dev/02-web-introduction/css-introduction.md

 ### 6.1 Theory

+This is explained in a [Youtube video](https://youtu.be/YS2bTVYBoK8) with [GitHub source code](https://github.com/academind/web-development-beginners-guide/tree/06.01-css-display-theory).

 The display property allows you to change the flow layout of an element.
 Commons values are `block`, `inline`, `inline-block`, and `none`.
-The [MDN display doc] has the completed list of all values.
+The [MDN display doc](https://developer.mozilla.org/en-US/docs/Web/CSS/display) has the completed list of all values.

-Use the [theory project](https://github.com/academind/web-dev-beginners-guide/tree/06-css-display-theory) as a start, add `display: block;` to `div` element has no effect at all.
-The reason is that it is the default display style for a `div` element.

 A block element can have a `width` property and a `height` property.
-Try add a width property as `width: 100px;`.
-The width of all `div` elements is changed.

-If you change its display style to `inline`, then all three `div` elements are displayed in one line with a width that is just enough to wrap their content.
+If you change display style to `inline`, then elements are displayed in one line with a width that is just enough to wrap their content.
 An `inline` element doesn't have a `width` property and a `height` property.

 How could we make these inline elements to have width? the answer is to change their styles to `display: inline-block`.
 Now they can have both `height` and `width` properties.

-When setting `display: none;`, the `div` elements are invisible though their spaces are reserved in the page flow.
+When setting `display: none;`, the elements are invisible though their spaces are reserved in the page flow.

 ### 6.2 Web Site